Afif13/CSS-Tip/content/hand-drawn-underline/index.md

 tags: posts
 ---

-Use [the new `border-shape` property](/border-shape/) and transform the classic underline into a hand-drawn lines!
+Use [the new `border-shape` property](/border-shape/) and transform the classic underline into hand-drawn lines!
 It works with a simple code, and you can easily generate the wavy shape using [my online generator](https://css-generators.com/wavy-divider/)

 {% image "./image.png", "A CSS-only hand-drawn underline" %}